deviljitu1/Nahush/README.md

 ### API Configuration

-The application automatically detects if it's running locally or on GitHub Pages:
+The application automatically detects if it's running locally or on cloud platforms:

 - **Local**: Uses backend server on port 8000
-- **GitHub Pages**: Shows setup instructions
+- **Render/Railway/Vercel**: Uses environment variables for configuration

 ## 🎯 Usage